 There’s been a long ongoing debate about the who is the world’s leading solar panel manufacturer between LG and SunPower.
-It’s been mainly focused on efficiency and I think most people agree SunPower wins with the X series and the latest Maxeon 3 panels boosting efficiency above 22% while the flagship LG Neon R cranks in close behind at 21.5%.
+It’s been mainly focused on efficiency and I think most people agree SunPower wins with the X series and the latest Maxeon 3 panels boosting efficiency above 22%, while the flagship panel from LG, the Neon R cranks in close behind at 21.7%.

-But what about the other factors like cost, reliability and what’s more practical and easier to install.
+But what about other factors like cost, reliability and what’s more practical and easier to install?
 What I’m talking about is panel voltage.
-This is big issue in Australia with a 600V limit on domestic rooftop installs and this is where I believe the LG Neon R wins.
-The LG is a 60 cell panel which is much lower voltage than the SunPower panels (which are now at 104 cells!
+This is big issue in Australia with a 600V limit on domestic rooftop installs, and this is where I believe the LG Neon R wins.
+The LG is a 60 cell panel which operates at a much lower voltage than the SunPower panels (which are now at 104 cells!
 Up 8 cells from the previous 96 cell E and X series).

 Check out the specs below: